cam1lle/sql-challenge/README.md

 # Pewlett Hackard Employee Database Analysis
-This repository contains my solution to the Pewlett Hackard employee database project.
-The project is divided into three parts: data modeling, data engineering, and data analysis.

-Background
+## Background

-As a new data engineer at Pewlett Hackard, my task is to analyze the employee database from the 1980s and 1990s.
-There are six CSV files available for analysis.
-The objective of this project is to design a database schema to store the data, import the CSV files into a SQL database, and answer various questions about the data using SQL queries.
+As a newly hired data engineer at Pewlett Hackard, my first major task was to conduct a research project on the employees employed during the 1980s and 1990s.
+The company provided six CSV files containing the employee database from that period.
+My objective was to design tables, import the CSV files into a SQL database, and analyze the data.

-Repository Structure
+## Repository Setup

-data/: This folder contains the six CSV files for the project.
-Results/: This folder contains the SQL queries for creating tables, importing data, and performing analysis. images/: This folder contains the ERD diagram generated using QuickDBD.
+To set up the project repository, I followed these steps:

+1. Created a new repository named "sql-challenge" specifically for this project.
+2. Cloned the repository to my local machine.
+3. Inside the local Git repository, created a directory named "EmployeeSQL" for this challenge.

-Data Modeling
+## Data Modeling

-I started by inspecting the CSV files and sketching an Entity Relationship Diagram (ERD) of the tables using a tool like QuickDBD.
-The ERD diagram can be found in the images/ folder.
-It shows the relationships between the tables and their attributes.
+Before proceeding with data engineering and analysis, I inspected the CSV files and sketched an Entity Relationship Diagram (ERD) to visualize the table relationships.
+I used QuickDBD, an external tool, to create the ERD.

-Data Engineering
+## Data Engineering

-Using the information obtained from the ERD diagram, I created a table schema for each of the six CSV files.
-I made sure to specify the data types, primary keys, foreign keys, and other constraints.
-I also verified that each primary key column was unique, and created a composite key where necessary.
-I then created the tables in the correct order to handle the foreign keys.
-Finally, I imported each CSV file into its corresponding SQL table.
+In the data engineering phase, I created a table schema for each of the six CSV files provided.
+Here are the key points to note:

+* Specified appropriate data types, primary keys, foreign keys, and other constraints.
+* Ensured that primary keys were unique and created composite keys when necessary.
+* Created tables in the correct order to handle foreign keys.
+* Imported each CSV file into its corresponding SQL table.

-Data Analysis
+## Data Analysis

-Using the SQL database created in the previous step, I wrote several SQL queries to answer the following questions:
+After completing the data engineering phase, I conducted data analysis to answer specific questions about the employee data.
+Here are the queries I executed:

-List the employee number, last name, first name, sex, and salary of each employee.
+1. Listed the employee number, last name, first name, sex, and salary of each employee.

-List the first name, last name, and hire date for the employees who were hired in 1986.
+2. Listed the first name, last name, and hire date for the employees hired in 1986.

-List the manager of each department along with their department number, department name, employee number, last name, and first name.
+3. Listed the manager of each department along with their department number, department name, employee number, last name, and first name.

-List the department number for each employee along with that employee's employee number, last name, first name, and department name.
+4. Listed the department number for each employee along with their employee number, last name, first name, and department name.

-List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.
+5. Listed the first name, last name, and sex of each employee whose first name is Hercules and last name begins with the letter B.

-List each employee in the Sales department, including their employee number, last name, and first name.
+6. Listed each employee in the Sales department, including their employee number, last name, and first name.

-List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
+7. Listed each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

-List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
+8. Listed the frequency counts, in descending order, of all employee last names to determine how many employees share each last name.

-The SQL queries can be found in the EmployeeSQL/queries.sql file.

-Conclusion

-This project required me to create a database schema to store the Pewlett Hackard employee database from the 1980s and 1990s.
-I also had to import the data into a SQL database and answer various questions about the data using SQL queries.
-This project helped me to enhance my data modeling, data engineering, and data analysis skills.
+The data analysis provided insights into employee details and facilitated further exploration of the dataset.